cotoaga/khaos-researcher/docs/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be owned by the KHAOS Fellowship.